This is Part 2 of our stronger password series. For the other parts, click below:

 While you will not be forced to upgrade when a new version comes out, a new version of your operating system might easily render your version of 1Password unusable.

 Try out our top picks to find out which one is best suited for you.
 Then start migrating your services over as soon as possible!
-A good password can go a long way towards keeping your online information secure.
+A good password can go a long way toward keeping your online information secure.

 This might be a great opportunity to change all your current passwords as well!